cafali/SnapKey/README.md

 - Lightweight and open-source
 - Compatible with all keyboards
 - Accessible via the system tray
-- Facilitates smoother transitions between left and right movements without input conflicts
+- Supports 4 keys shared across 2 groups (AD / WS)
+- Allows key rebinding using ASCII codes specified in the configuration file
 - Enhances the precision of counter-strafing movements in games
-- Allows key rebinding using ASCII codes specified in the configuration file
 - Sticky Keys Feature: keeps track of the state of a key you've pressed down
+- Facilitates smoother transitions between left and right movements without input conflicts
 --------------------------------------------------------------------------------------------------
 **Here’s how it works:**
 --------------------------------------------------------------------------------------------------